-In a virtual meeting the five national government offices signed a joint memorandum circular that will assure OFWs new livelihood opportunities for them and their families to make a brand new start while in their own land.
+The national government offices in a virtual meeting, signed a joint memorandum circular that will assure OFWs new livelihood opportunities for them and their families to begin with and make a brand new start while in their own soil.

-Agriculture Secretary William Dar said that the agreement is a testament to the strong resolve of the Duterte administration to help repatriated OFWs by putting together responsive and sustainable social protection packages for them.
+Agriculture Secretary William Dar said that the agreement is such a testament to the strong resolve of the Duterte administration in helping repatriated OFWs by putting together responsive and sustainable social protection packages for them.

-He said that food and agribusiness have always been a good investment for them to consider.
+He said that highlighting food and agribusiness has always been a good investment for them to consider.

 “This whole of government approach will be key to helping them succeed at the end of the day and there is much opportunity for us to challenge ourselves and encourage the OFWs to get engaged in micro, small, and medium enterprises with our nurturing and support,” Secretary Dar said.